 So, Piccoli decided to create the EHR he wanted.
 He partnered with a computer programmer who was also an old family friend, Paul LeBeau.
 Together, they built a new clinic management software application for Discovery House.
 The idea was to digitize and automate a facility’s paperwork, from patient dosing and drug testing to scheduling and third-party billing.
-It worked so well that they formed SMART Management, Inc. to offer the program to other clinics.
-This EHR, The SMART Solution, was an integral part of making Discovery House such a successful organization.
+It worked so well that they formed SMART Management, Inc., to offer the program to other clinics.
+This EHR, the SMART Solution, was an integral part of making Discovery House such a successful organization.

-The company is also at the forefront of an industry that is set to grow in the next decade.
 As the nation continues to deal with the rising cost of health care, electronic medical records are often cited as a way of bringing down expenses while reducing errors and improving care.
 Not surprisingly, Piccoli is a firm believer in the benefits of tracking patient information electronically.
 “I don’t understand how anybody can operate without it,” he said.